310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
 Okay.
-Thank you very much, Nii-chan.
+Thank you very much, Nii~chan.

 I’ll be going now.
 I’ll come back to help with the cooking as soon as I can, along with Tomoya-kun…♪
 {% endbubble %}